 school presentations, activities and teaching resources with our staff and current students

 pathways opportunities for students in rural and remote communities, as well as Aboriginal and Torres Strait Islander communities

 international school engagement programs through our Office for Global Health.

 Learn more about the engagement opportunities in the Faculty of Medicine and Health.

 Tours of the Sydney Conservatorium of Music are available weekly for prospective students and their friends and by appointment during Semester.

 Led by our current student ambassadors, this 1 hour tour will guide you through our state of art facilities, while offering an opportunity to ask questions about your study options with the SCM.

-At the Conservatorium we also offer a number of music workshops for high school students through our Open Academy.
-We offer workshops in:
+The Sydney Conservatorium of Music offers a number of music workshops for high school students through the Open Academy in: